-We enable brands', retailers' and media owners' growth by providing best-in-class marketing and monetization services and infrastructure on the open Internet, driving approximately \$40 billion of commerce outcomes for our customers - in the form of product sales for retailers, brands and marketers and advertising revenues for media owners.
+We enable brands', retailers' and media owners' growth by providing best-in-class marketing and monetization services and infrastructure on the open Internet, driving approximately \$30 billion in ecommerce sales for our clients - in the form of product sales for retailers, brands and marketers and advertising revenues for media owners.
 We differentiate ourselves by delivering high-performing commerce audiences at scale and we deliver this value by activating commerce data in a privacy-by-design way through proprietary AI technology to reach and engage consumers in real time with highly relevant digital advertisements ("ads") across all stages of the consumer journey.
 Our data offers deep insights into consumer intent and purchasing habits.